ufy-it/go-telegram-bot/README.md

 // Config contains configuration parameters for a new dispatcher type Config struct {
-	MaxOpenConversations           int                 // the maximum number of open conversations CloseTimeoutSeconds            int                 // timeout in seconds for closing the dispatcher ClearJobInterval               int                 // interval in seconds between Cleaning Job runs SingleMessageTrySendInterval   int                 // interval between several tries of send single message to a user ConversationConfig             conversation.Config // configuration for a conversation
+	MaxOpenConversations           int                 // the maximum number of open conversations ClearJobInterval               int                 // interval in seconds between Cleaning Job runs SingleMessageTrySendInterval   int                 // interval between several tries of send single message to a user ConversationConfig             conversation.Config // configuration for a conversation